bovem/bovem.github.io/content/posts/dsa/time-complexity/index.md

 func main(){
 	low := 0
 	high := 100
-	fmt.Println("Think of a number between 1 and 100")
-	numQuestions := 0
+	fmt.Println("Think of a number between", low, "and", high) numQuestions := 0

 	for {